Symposium

 About

 Hello!
 My name is Maitreyi Bharath.
 I am a high school sophomore.
 I love music, math, and biology, particularly genetics and neuroscience.
-My research topic explores how different genres of music affect our brain behavior.
+My research topic explores how different genres of music affect reading comprehension and other aspects of our cognition.
 I'm excited to be able to research, publish, and continue to explore the biology world and music world in even more depth!

 Projects